The Dangers Of Indulgent Parenting

 Poor Impulse Control

-Young children cannot set boundaries on how they use their time or how much of a favorite thing they indulge in.
-Parents who set boundaries teach their children self-discipline to eventually make good decisions about time management and limit themselves with behaviors like screen time or eating junk food.
+Young children cannot set boundaries on how they use their time or what they indulge in.
+Parents who set boundaries teach their children self-discipline to eventually make good decisions about things like time management and limit themselves with behaviors like screen time or eating junk food.

-Since these children are given no expectations, they are also more likely to engage in risky behaviors, including underage drinking and drug use.
-They have no fear of their parents disciplining them for such behaviors.
+Since children of permissive parents are seldom given expectations, they are also more likely to engage in risky behaviors, including underage drinking and drug use, because they have no fear of discipline.

-They are also more likely to have conduct issues at school.
-The reason for this is the lack of guidance and structure at home.
-They are unaccustomed to listening to an adult in authority.
-That makes it difficult for them to follow school rules because they become resentful of the school situation.
+They are also more likely to have issues with school behaviors due to a lack of guidance and structure at home.
+They are usually unaccustomed to listening to an adult in authority.
+That makes it difficult for them to follow school rules because they become resentful when school becomes challenging.

-Related to entitlement behavior is a difficulty with a delay of gratification.
-Delaying gratification is a necessary skill.
-It’s required for activities like saving money for a particular expense or staying in shape by following good eating habits and exercising routinely.
-You do not get a fit body instantly.
-Moreover, you cannot afford everything without saving sometimes.
+Delayed gratification is a necessary skill for activities like saving money for a particular expense or staying in shape by following good eating habits and exercising routinely.
+The problems that children with permissive parents face often carry over into adulthood.
 When you get everything you want exactly when you want it, you do not learn this skill, and your quality of life suffers.

 Impulsive Anger And Frustration

-These children can become aggressive and lack a normal amount of emotional understanding when dealing with others.
-They haven’t learned to control their emotions in productive ways because they are used to getting whatever they want.
-Unfortunately, interacting with the adult world requires compromising with others and not always getting your way.
-That makes adult relationships and career achievements difficult for them.
+Not all, but some children raised with an indulgent parenting style face challenges due to difficulties managing aggression and emotional understanding when dealing with others.
+Some are delayed or don’t fully learn to control their emotions in productive ways because they are used to getting whatever they want.
+Interacting with the adult world requires compromising with others and not always getting your way.
+That makes adult relationships and career achievements potentially difficult.

 Age-Inappropriate Reactions (Lesser Maturity Compared To Peers)